sous-chefs/ark/README.md

 * add specified binary commands to the enviroment PATH variable

 By default, the ark will not run again if the :path is not empty.
-You can specify a more granular condition by using :stop_file whose existence in :path indicates that the ark has already been unpacked.
+You can specify a more granular condition by using :creates whose existence in :path indicates that the ark has already been unpacked.
 This is useful when you use several arks to deposit libraries in a common directory like /usr/local/lib/ or /usr/local/share/tomcat/lib